 Mercedes-Benz is known as one of the top luxury automakers in the world.
 However, are Mercedes-Benz good cars and are they reliable?
-That’s a question many people want the answer to before purchasing one.

 Are Mercedes-Benz Good Cars?